 Your class society or flag state administration will advise on scheduling and specific survey procedures for your registration.

-For the full picture of what an IHM requires and how to keep it current, see our IHM for superyachts guide.
 To understand what an inspector looks for, see IHM and Port State Control.